IRA 70.5 IRS Withdrawal Rules

 When you own a traditional IRA you benefit from a number of tax advantages.
-Your contributions may qualify for a tax deduction if you meet certain income limits and investment earnings in the plan accumulate tax free.
-You only pay tax when you begin taking withdrawals and, as such, the IRS has put certain rules in place to keep you from avoiding taxation forever.
-One such rule is the age 70.5 rule.
+Your contributions may qualify for a tax deduction (provided that you meet certain income limits), and investment earnings in the plan accumulate tax free.
+You only pay tax when you begin taking withdrawals.

 Calculation of Minimum Distribution

 The minimum distribution amount for each year is calculated by dividing the IRA account balance on Dec.
-31 of the previous year by the applicable life expectancy provided by the IRS in Table C of Publication 590 based on your age and the age of your spouse, of applicable, on Dec.
+31 of the previous year by the applicable life expectancy provided by the IRS in Table C of Publication 590 based on your age and the age of your spouse, if applicable, on Dec.
 31 of the previous year.
-A special table exists if you are married, your spouse is more than 10 years younger than you and is the sole beneficiary of your plan.
+A special table exists if you are married and if your spouse is more than 10 years younger than you and is the sole beneficiary of your plan.
 Otherwise, use the Uniform Lifetime table.

-You may elect to take any amount of distribution you wish.
+You may elect to take any amount of distribution you wish, although you're not required to take a distribution until over age 70 1/2.
 The minimum distribution rules are not affected by the amount of distribution you receive each year.
 Excess distributions over the minimum do not reduce your minimum for next year, except for the fact that your IRA account balance on Dec.
 31 may be lower due to the higher withdrawal.

 If you fail to receive the required minimum distribution in a given year, you may be subject to a penalty tax of 50 percent of the any required minimum amount left undistributed.
-Some exceptions may apply, such as an error that you are in the process of rectifying or your IRA is invested with an insurance company involved in state insurer delinquency proceedings.
+Some exceptions may apply, such as an error that you are in the process of rectifying or in the unlikely event your IRA is invested with an insurance company involved in state insurer delinquency proceedings.